-Although statistical heterogeneity is zero for both anxiety and quality of life of the child, there are several sources of clinical heterogeneity: (a) the average age of the participants is between 8.5 and 11.2 years (school-age children), but the age range is very wide (3-17 years), and this may have determined a different effectiveness of the intervention depending on the child's level of neurocognitive development; (b) the children are mostly Caucasian and live in the United States, so it is not a given that the intervention will work on children of other races or who live in other countries; (c) the type of neoplasm and the degree of severity are different, and these aspects could have determined a different sensitivity and predisposition in children.
-Other sources of heterogeneity are the following: a) the role - active, passive, or neutral - of the handler is not known; this makes it difficult to distinguish the net effect of the intervention because any positive interactions between the handler and parents/caregivers, promoted by the social lubricant function of AAAs, could in themselves have had a role in reducing the child's anxiety; b) the standard of care was not described; (c) for all studies, the visits took place weekly, but one study [62] limited the maximum number of visits per child to four, while the other two studies, which lasted 12 weeks [63] and four months $\frac{[64]}{}$, did not declare a maximum limit of visits; (d) outcome measurement tools have different intrinsic characteristics (e.g., duration of compilation, method of administration, sensitivity, and specificity).
+Although statistical heterogeneity is zero for both anxiety and child quality of life, there are several sources of heterogeneity.
+First, there are two limitations common to all the studies: (a) the average age of the participants is between 8.5 and 11.2 years (school-age children), but the age range is very wide (3-17 years). and this may have resulted in the intervention's effectiveness varying depending on the child's level of neurocognitive development; (b) the children are mostly Caucasian and living in the United States, so it is not a given that the intervention works on children of other races or living in other countries.
+The main type of neoplasm and degree of severity are different, and these aspects may have resulted in different sensitivity and susceptibility in children.
+Other sources of heterogeneity include the following: (a) the role -active, passive, or neutral- of the handler is not known; this makes it difficult to distinguish the net effect of the intervention, because any positive interactions between the handler and parents/caregivers, promoted by the social lubrication function of AAAs, may in itself have played a role in reducing the child's anxiety; (b) the standard of care has not been described; (c) for all the studies, visits took place weekly, but one study [62] limited the maximum number of visits per child to four, while the other two studies, lasting 12 weeks $\frac{[63]}{[63]}$ and four months $\frac{[64]}{[64]}$ , did not state a maximum limit of visits; (d) the outcome measurement instruments have different inherent characteristics (e.g., length of compilation, method of administration, sensitivity and specificity).
 Finally, the intervention seems to work when the animal is a dog, but there is no evidence that the same benefit is obtained with other animals.
 The dog is the most commonly used animal for AAAs due to its ease of training, docility, obedience, and predictability of behavior [15][70][71]; furthermore, compared to other animals, it is more in tune with human moods and emotions [72].

 One of the main concerns that often affects the application of AAAs in a healthcare setting is the infectious risk and the allergic risk.
 Although animals carry germs and can unintentionally serve as mechanical vectors of hospitalassociated pathogens, contributing to their transmission between patients, there is insufficient evidence demonstrating increased infection rates during AAAs [73].
 Furthermore, with the application of adequate hospital infection control protocols, the associated risks are minimized [74].
 People most likely to contract diseases from animals include infants, children under five years of age, organ transplant patients, people with HIV/AIDS, or those being treated for cancer [73].
 However, for these subjects, the risk of infection can be significantly mitigated with simple preventive measures, including washing hands with soap and water or an alcohol-based antiseptic solution before and after touching the animal, carefully selecting both the patient and the animal, and ensuring that the animal is subjected to rigorous veterinary care [41][71][73][75].
-Confirming this, in one of the included studies $\frac{[62]}{10}$, there was no significant transfer of germs from the animal to the child during visits.
-To reduce the risk of allergic reactions to the animal's hair, it is recommended to bathe within 24 hours of the session, perform grooming just before the session, and wear clothing that blocks loose hair $\frac{[76]}{}$.
+Confirming this, in one of the included studies $\frac{[62]}{}$ , there was no significant transfer of germs from the animal to the child during visits.
+To reduce the risk of allergic reactions to the animal's hair, it is recommended to bathe within 24 hours of the session, perform grooming just before the session, and wear clothing that blocks loose hair [76].